Update: March 30, 2026

 In 2016, Chapei Dang Veng is inscribed by UNESCO on the "List of Intangible Heritage in Need of Urgent Safeguarding".
 In 2017, the Cambodian Living Arts (CLA) organization, through its Heritage Hub department in Siem Reap, offers me a research mission around this instrument, which I gladly accept.
 I then propose to work on the history, the organology and the symbolism of the chapei.
 Then, in 2018, CLA offered me a contract extension until 2020, which I accepted again.

-Émile Gsell (December 31, 1838 at 9 am - October 16, 1879) was a French photographer born in Sainte-Marie-aux-Mines (Haut-Rhin).
+Émile Gsell (December 30, 1838 at 9 am - October 16, 1879 at 3 am) was a French photographer born in Sainte-Marie-aux-Mines (Haut-Rhin).
 He participated in several exploration missions in Southeast Asia including part of the Mekong Exploration Mission led by the frigate captain Ernest Doudart de Lagrée and Francis Garnier, during which he was the first to take pictures of the temple of Angkor in 1866.

 Émile Gsell was the son of a canvas printer, also named Émile, and Marie Catherine Jordy, who had no profession.
 He was introduced to photography during his military service in Cochinchina.
 At that time, the conscription concerned all men between the ages of 20 and 25 for a period of 6 years.
 In 1858 he began his military service in Saigon where he learned photography.
 In 1866, Ernest Doudart de Lagrée hired him as part of the Mekong Exploration Mission.
 From June 24 to July 1, 1866 at 10:00 am, he left for Angkor Wat with the latter then returned to Saigon with his photographic glass plates.
 From this mission (to which it is appropriate to add images taken in Cochinchina), commented pictures will be published in a catalog, "Cochinchina and Cambodia", offered in 1867 by Admiral Charles Rigault de Genouilly to Maria Eugenia Palafox Portocarrero y Kirkpatrick de Closburn, better known as Empress Eugenie, wife of Emperor Napoleon III.
 This album contains forty-six images of Indochina, fourteen of which are of Angkor Wat (plus a duplicate of the "Bas-relief of the Great Gallery of the Pagoda").
 It is kept at the Metropolitan Museum of Art in New York.
 Gsell returned to Angkor Wat in 1871 according to his autograph graffito of Angkor Wat and the testimony of Jean Moura in his book "Le royaume du Cambodge - 1883" as well as from July 23, 1873 with Louis Delaporte.
 He was then part of the Brossard de Corbigny mission during his embassy in Huế in 1875.
 On this occasion, he visited the Marble Mountains around Tourane (Đà Nẵng).
 He traveled to Tonkin at the end of that same year and then returned the following year to accompany Lieutenant de Kergaradec on his voyage up the Red River, from November 1876 to January 1877.